 Ventricular tachycardia has several potential causes – but heavy drinking is a major one.
 If you have this disease, your heart’s ventricle malfunctions and causes an extremely fast heartbeat – so fast that your heart can’t fill up with enough blood between beats.
 This condition can result in dizziness, lightheadedness, unconsciousness, cardiac arrest, and even death.

 Long-Term Effects of Drinking on the Liver

 Your liver is your largest glandular organ, and it affects just about every other part of your body.
 Among other roles, it detoxifies blood, stores nutrients, and metabolizes drugs – and you can’t live without it.

-But you’ve had a stressful week.
-You don’t always drink this much, but you want to unwind.
 Unfortunately, even just a few days of heavy drinking can cause a buildup of fat in your liver, referred to as steatosis (or fatty liver).
 As this condition progresses, you may notice that you’re tired, weak, nauseated, possibly confused, and you may lose your appetite.
 While other conditions can lead to steatosis, consuming too much alcohol is a major cause.
 What can you do?
 The liver is somewhat unique in that it can regenerate some functioning after being damaged—but only to a certain extent.
 In other words, stop drinking immediately.

 If you drink enough, your liver actually becomes injured – and its response is to produce scar tissue, just as other body parts do.
 This condition is called fibrosis.
 If left unchecked, it can lead to cirrhosis and liver failure, among other issues.
 You may even need a liver transplant, though an active alcohol abuse problem may make it difficult to be placed on a transplant waiting list.